zombifier/My_Stardew_Mods/ExtraAnimalConfig/README.md

    milked/sheared, or digging up), it goes through every slot to determine which item it can make.
 For example, the pig decides it wants to dig, and takes `430` from the vanilla slot.
+   * First, EAC takes a look at the animal's vanilla harvest method to see if it's harvestable in the current context.
+In this case, the pig is set to `DigUp` so it is allowed.
+   * If the vanilla harvest method doesn't match, it then looks at `AnimalProduceExtensionData` to determine whether the item in this slot is set to be have a harvest method override.
+If the produce still does not have a matching harvest method, it is ignored, and another slot is chosen.
-   * EAC then looks at `AnimalProduceExtensionData` to determine whether the item in this slot is harvestable by the current method, or whether it should be replaced with another item using the built in item query feature.
+   * Once an item matching the harvest method is found, it then queries `AnimalProduceExtensionData` to see whether it should be replaced with another item using the built in item query feature.
 Using the example at the bottom of the page, the truffle is replaced with a diamond, causing the pig to dig up the diamond.
    * Once said slot is exhausted (for digging, this randomly happens after every dig averaging to 3), the animal takes another slot the next time it is harvested.
 This repeats until the animal runs out of slots.